 The primary excavation of the site began in 1988.
 Restoration was completed in 2000 under the leadership of Dr. Jaime Awe, Director of the National Institute of Archaeology (NICH), Belize.

 Caracol or El Caracol

 is the name given to a large ancient Maya archaeological site, located in what is now the Cayo District of Belize.
-It is situated approximately 40 kilometres south of Xunantunich and the town of San Ignacio Cayo, at an elevation of 460 metres above sea-level, in the foothills of the Maya Mountains.
-The site was the most important political centre of Lowland Maya during the Classic Period within Belize.
-In 650 CE, the urban area of Caracol had a radius of approximately 10 kilometres around the site's epicenter.
+It is situated approximately 40 kilometers south of Xunantunich and the town of San Ignacio Cayo, at an elevation of 460 meters above sea-level, in the foothills of the Maya Mountains.
+The site was the most important political center of Lowland Maya during the Classic Period within Belize.
+In 650 CE, the urban area of Caracol had a radius of approximately 10 kilometers around the site's epicenter.
 It covered an area much larger than present-day Belize City (the largest Discovery).

 The site was first reported by a native logger named Rosa Mai, who came across its remains in 1937 while searching for mahogany hardwood trees to exploit.
 Mai later reported the site to the archaeological commission for British Honduras, as the British colony was known at the time.
 In 1938 the archaeological commissioner, A. H. Anderson, visited the site along with a colleague H. B. Jex, spending two weeks in preliminary surveys and noting a number of carved monuments, stelae and Maya inscriptions.
 It was Anderson who gave the site its name —from the Spanish: caracol "snail, shell", but more generally meaning spiral- or volute-shaped— apparently on account of the winding access road that led to the site.